domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 <td valign="top">[<a href="#processinstance">ProcessInstance</a>]!</td>
 <td>

-Aborts process instances with specified id or if specified, also with containerId.
+Aborts process instances with specified id or if specified, also with containerId

 </td>
 </tr>